How To Overcome IT Imposter Syndrome

 Some may look at it as a matter of pride, others may just be afraid to ask what they may feel is a “dumb” question.
 But in reality, there’s no such a thing.
 We all face different tasks we may not have the answer too and there’s tons of different resources available for us to reference in those events.
 More often than not, asking the right questions and utilizing those resources can further us ahead and only help us in achieving our goals or something much greater.

 Girard Kavelines lives in northeastern Pennsylvania with his beautiful wife and five amazing children.
-With over 15 years of experience as an IT professional, Girard has worked in many different areas and roles from IT helpdesk, network technician, network and system administrator, and IT administrator.
-He holds an associate’s degree in Network Administration, and bachelor’s degree in Network Security.
+He has over 15 years of experience as an IT Professional.
+Working in many different areas and roles from IT Helpdesk, Network Technician, Network and System Administrator, and IT Administrator.
 He is currently working toward achieving his CCNA, and then pursuing this CCNP.
+For his endless work as a blogger, Girard has been recognized as a VMware vExpert and Cisco Champion.
 He blogs regularly at TechHouse570.